dwavesystems/dwave-ocean-sdk/docs/overview/stack.rst

    * :doc:`minorminer </docs_minorminer/source/sdk_index>` for :term:`minor-embedding`
      might be used to improve solutions by fine tuning parameters or incorporating problem knowledge into the embedding.
+   * :doc:`dwave-greedy </docs_greedy/source/sdk_index>` provides a steepest-descent solver
+     for binary quadratic models that can be run on the samples returned from solvers such as :class:`~dwave.system.samplers.DWaveSampler` to find local minima in the neighbourhoods of returned solutions.
    * :doc:`qbsolv </docs_qbsolv>` splits problems too large
      for the QPU into pieces solved either via a D-Wave system or a classical tabu solver.